Siri: Development

 Siri is a spin-out from the Stanford Research Institute's Artificial Intelligence Center and is an offshoot of the US Defense Advanced Research Projects Agency's (DARPA)-funded CALO project.
 SRI International used the NABC Framework to define the value proposition for Siri.
 It was co-founded by Dag Kittlaus, Tom Gruber, and Adam Cheyer.
 Kittlaus named Siri after a co-worker in Norway; the name is a short form of the name Sigrid, from Old Norse Sigríðr, composed of the elements sigr "victory" and fríðr "beautiful".

 Siri's speech recognition engine was provided by Nuance Communications, a speech technology company.
 Neither Apple nor Nuance acknowledged this for years, until Nuance CEO Paul Ricci confirmed it at a 2013 technology conference.
 The speech recognition system uses sophisticated machine learning techniques, including convolutional neural networks and long short-term memory.

-The initial Siri prototype was implemented using the Active platform, a joint project between the Artificial Intelligence Center of SRI International and the Vrai Group at Ecole Polytechnique Fédérale de Lausanne.
-The Active platform was the focus of a Ph.D. thesis led by Didier Guzzoni, who joined Siri as its chief scientist.
+The initial Siri prototype was implemented using the Active platform, a joint project between the Artificial Intelligence Center of SRI International and the Vrai Group at École Polytechnique Fédérale de Lausanne.
+The Active platform was the focus of a PhD thesis led by Didier Guzzoni, who joined Siri as its chief scientist.

-Siri was acquired by Apple Inc. in April 2010 under the direction of Steve Jobs.
+Siri was acquired by Apple Inc. in April 2011 under the direction of Steve Jobs.
 Apple's first notion of a digital personal assistant appeared in a 1987 concept video, Knowledge Navigator.

-Siri's original release on iPhone 4s in October 2011 received mixed reviews.
+Siri's original release on the iPhone 4s in October 2011 received mixed reviews.
 It received praise for its voice recognition and contextual knowledge of user information, including calendar appointments, but was criticized for requiring stiff user commands and having a lack of flexibility.
 It was also criticized for lacking information on certain nearby places and for its inability to understand certain English accents.
 During the mid-2010s, a number of media reports said that Siri lacked innovation, particularly against new competing voice assistants.
 The reports concerned Siri's limited set of features, "bad" voice recognition, and undeveloped service integrations as causing trouble for Apple in the field of artificial intelligence and cloud-based services; the basis for the complaints reportedly due to stifled development, as caused by Apple's prioritization of user privacy and executive power struggles within the company.
 Its launch was also overshadowed by the death of Steve Jobs, which occurred one day after the launch.

+According to The Wall Street Journal, Siri is one of the dumbest chatbots on the market.
+It is estimated that the concern has clear advantages to lead in consumer AI, but only if they can finally modernize Siri.
+Consequently, Apple's broader artificial intelligence strategy shifted toward an architectural modernization of the assistant to bridge this competitive gap.
+This overhaul was officially unveiled during Apple's Worldwide Developers Conference (WWDC) on June 8, 2026, with the introduction of "Siri AI".
+Developed in partnership with Google Gemini, the updated system integrated onscreen awareness, contextual personalization, and multi-app task orchestration natively across the ecosystem.